nabayansaha/AnomalyFTP/README.md

 - **Global Anomaly Synthesis (GAS):** Synthesizes weak, near-in-distribution anomalies at the feature level using Gaussian noise guided by gradient ascent and truncated projection.
 This approach enhances the detection of subtle defects that are close to normal samples.
 - **Local Anomaly Synthesis (LAS):** Generates strong, far-from-distribution anomalies at the image level by overlaying textures, providing a diverse set of synthetic anomalies.

 GLASS achieves state-of-the-art results on major industrial benchmarks such as MVTec AD (detection AUROC of 99.9%), VisA, and MPDD, and it excels in weak defect detection.
-Its effectiveness and efficiency have been validated in real-world industrial applications[1][3][4][5].
+Its effectiveness and efficiency have been validated in real-world industrial applications.

 ### SimpleNet